 Thai Herbal Massage

 The treatment is performed on a cotton covered memory foam mat on the floor.
 As an alternative, I can use shiatsu cushions which allow your head to face downwards like on a massage couch.
 Less mobile people often find this method more comfortable.
-You will wear underwear but you will be covered by a cotton sarong.
+You will wear underwear and you will be covered by a cotton sarong.

 A herbal compress allows you to provide aromatherapy, thermal therapy and herbal therapy all at once.
 As the pores open and allow the herbs to take effect, ailments such as stiff, sore or pulled muscles and ligaments, back pain, migraines, stress and anxiety are almost instantly relieved.